indieSoftware/Navigator/README.md

 Navigator supports external deep linking and internal application navigation via navigation send.

+This comes in handy when navigation means needing to change non-NavigationStack-based values like the selected tab, or perhaps an account number used to trigger the detail view in a `NavigationSplitView`.

 Consider the following fairly standard RootTabView.
 ```swift
 struct RootTabView : View {